List of recurring The Simpsons characters: Lunchlady Dora

-Lunchlady Dora, formerly known as Lunchlady Doris, (voiced by Doris Grau in 1991–1997, Tress MacNeille in 2006–present) is a sardonic cafeteria chef for Springfield Elementary.
+Lunchlady Dora, formerly known as Lunchlady Doris, (voiced by Doris Grau from 1991 to 1997, Tress MacNeille since 2006) is a sardonic cafeteria chef and lunch lady for Springfield Elementary.
 She can frequently be seen serving deeply unpleasant meals made from horse testicles, grade-F meat (made of circus animals and filler), beef hearts that have been on the cafeteria kitchen floor, shredded newspapers, and ground-up gym mats due to school budget cuts.
 She made a handful of appearances in her secondary job as a school nurse.
 In "Whacking Day", Doris took the job as school nurse to earn two paychecks, but in 'Round Springfield", she reveals that she was put in the position of school nurse because of school budget cuts (even having Groundskeeper Willie as a French teacher).
-In "Team Homer", it is suggested she is the mother of the Squeaky-voiced Teen.

 In "The Simpsons Comics", when asked by Milhouse on the school's new chat show, Moments with Milhouse (formerly Moments with Martin) why the school meals are so bad, Doris admits that a third-grader had once mistakenly eaten her beloved hamster, and she had "sworn culinary revenge ever since".

 After Grau's death in 1995, Lunchlady Doris was retired out of respect for over 10 years.
 Due to the delay between recording some episodes and the time they actually air, Grau's voice was included in episodes airing as late as 1997 such as "Lisa's Sax".

 Lunchlady Dora is seen as a silent background character until she speaks in the 18th season during "The Mook, the Chef, the Wife and Her Homer", where she is voiced by Tress MacNeille, season 19's "The Debarted", where she is again voiced by Tress MacNeille but with a different voice, and season 20's "Father Knows Worst".
 Lunchlady Dora has been seen dating Hans Moleman.

 In "Dark Knight Court", Groundskeeper Willie refers to her as "Lunchlady Dora".
 According to Simpsons writer Michael Price, this name change happened out of respect for Grau's death.
 Al Jean later confirmed on Twitter that Dora was Doris' sister, meaning the two are separate characters.